Frequently Asked Questions

 You'll find answers to most of your questions about our field trips below.
 For cost and booking information, visit our main field trip page.

-We can meet your field trip needs in many different ways and places, whether at one of our four flourishing gardens and greenspaces or at your school.
-You can choose from one of the following locations:
+We can meet your field trip needs in many different ways and places.
+You can choose from one of the following flourishing greenspace locations:

 We offer field trips year-round for school groups, summer camps, afterschool groups, homeschool groups, and more.

-Because we value hands-on experiential learning, we try to keep our classes small.
-For groups larger than 30 students, we may ask you to divide into smaller groups to maintain small class size, and may ask groups to attend at separate times.
-Our outdoor learning spaces can accommodate no more than 60 students total at a time.
+Because we value hands-on experiential learning, we try to keep our groups small.
+For classes larger than 25 students, we may ask you to divide into smaller groups to maintain small class size, and may ask groups to attend at separate times.
+Our outdoor learning spaces can accommodate no more than 75 students total at a time.

 Please send an email to firstname.lastname@example.org with the following information: